Joseph Patrick Dougherty: Early life

+Priesthood

-Dougherty was ordained to the priesthood for the Diocese of Seattle on June 14, 1930.
-In 1930, he was appointed as a professor at St. Edward Seminary in Kenmore, Washington.
+Dougherty was ordained to the priesthood by Bishop Edward John O’Dea for the Diocese of Seattle on June 14, 1930.After his ordination, the diocese assigned him to the faculty of St. Edward Seminary in Kenmore, Washington.
 He left that position in 1934 to become vice-chancellor of the diocese.
-In 1942, Dougherty became chancellor.
-He was also a diocesan consultor and director of the Society for the Propagation of the Faith.
+In 1942, Dougherty was appointed chancellor.
+He also served as a diocesan consultor and director of the archdiocesan Society for the Propagation of the Faith.

 Bishop of Yakima

 On July 9, 1951, Dougherty was appointed the first bishop of the newly erected Diocese of Yakima by Pope Pius XII.
-He received his episcopal consecration on September 26, 1951, from Archbishop Thomas Arthur Connolly, with Bishops Charles Daniel White and Hugh Aloysius Donohoe serving as co-consecrators.
+He received his episcopal consecration at St. James Cathedral in Seattle on September 26, 1951, from Archbishop Thomas Arthur Connolly, with Bishops Charles Daniel White and Hugh Aloysius Donohoe serving as co-consecrators.
 He attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.

 Auxiliary Bishop of Los Angeles

-On February 5, 1969, Pope Paul VI named Dougherty as an auxiliary bishop of the Archdiocese of Los Angeles and Titular Bishop of Altinum.Joseph Dougherty died on July 9, 1970, at age 65.
+On February 5, 1969, Pope Paul VI named Dougherty as an auxiliary bishop of Los Angeles and titular bishop of Altinum.
+Dougherty died in Westport, Washington, on July 9, 1970, at age 65.
 He is buried at Calvary Cemetery in Yakima, Washington.